HackRU/starter-pack/README.md

 * The hope is to allow for full GUI sessions (X sessions) so that newbies are not confined to an uncomfortable shell.
 * We can initialise (hopefully) with arbitrary Docker images so that users can try almost anything out.
 * Users (may be) able to host their hacks off their sandbox.
+* The main idea is to have a (somewhat) central server that users can use.
+This'll help us keep things organized.

 ## Inspiration
 * The OG starter pack being worthless.